sondr3/timet-rs/README.md

 $ timet
 ```

 If you want to get the hours for a different month, you can use the `-m` and `-y` flags to specify the month and year.

 ```shell
 $ timet -m 1 -y 2021  # Get the hours for January 2021
 ```

+## Configuration

+Get your API key from the Timet console and configure your config file using
+`timet -i` to create it/get the path for it.
+Then add the URl and key into the
+`timet.json` file.

+Optionally, you can also create a template by creating a template file and
+`template` key in the config file.
+Note that the path is relative to the
+config directory.
+So a `"template": "./timet.tmp"` will be read as a file
+in the same directory as `timet.json`.
+These files use [`minijinja`](https://docs.rs/minijinja/latest/minijinja/index.html)
+as the templating engine, see here for info about the [syntax](https://docs.rs/minijinja/latest/minijinja/syntax/index.html).

 ## Completion